Skip to main content

 5 mentions Positive Neutral Negative

-The atmosphere of the game is highly praised for its stunning artwork, enchanting soundtrack, and immersive world, reminiscent of its predecessor.
-While the human characters may not stand out as much as the creatures, the beautifully realized environments and atmospheric hotspots enhance the overall experience, making it engaging and familiar for returning players.
+The atmosphere of the game is highly praised for its stunning artwork, enchanting soundtrack, and immersive world that closely mirrors the original title.
+While the human characters may not be as visually striking as the creatures, the overall setting is beautifully crafted, with atmospheric hotspots enhancing the experience before disappearing once explored.
+Players familiar with the first game will find the art style and ambiance consistently captivating.

 • “The game world is beautifully drawn and realized, even though the human characters don’t shine quite as much as their creature counterparts.”

-• “The game has atmospheric hotspots that add to the setting and scenery but vanish once explored, leaving only the important hotspots - very helpful.”
+• “The game has again the atmospheric hotspots that add to setting up the scenery but vanish once explored, leaving only the important hotspots - very helpful.”

 • “If you had played the original, you will be immediately familiar with the art style, music, and atmosphere of the game.”